 This action considers increases in the recreational size limit for gag.
-Alternative 2 would increase the size limit to 24 inches TL.
+Preferred Alternative 2 would increase the size limit to 24 inches TL.
 Alternative 1 (no action), which would maintain the current 22-inch minimum size limit, is not expected to affect recreational fishing for gag and would therefore not be expected to result in economic effects.
 Economic effects, measured in changes in consumer surplus for the recreational sector were derived from a recreational decision tool developed by SERO (2015).
 As discussed in Section 3.3.2, changes in consumer surplus are determined based on a consumer surplus of \$103 (2014 dollars) per gag.
-Table 4.1.3.1 provides estimated recreational gag harvests for Alternatives 1 and 2 and associated annual changes in consumer surplus for Alternative 2 relative to the status quo in the first year the action is fully implemented5.
+Table 4.1.3.1 provides estimated recreational gag harvests for Alternative 1 and Preferred Alternative 2 and associated annual changes in consumer surplus for Preferred Alternative 2 relative to the status quo in the first year the action is fully implemented6.
 For subsequent years, a qualitative discussion of the economic effects expected to result from the management alternatives is provided.

 This analysis does not include estimates for changes in producer surplus because it is assumed that the size limit adjustment under consideration would not affect the number of for-hire trips.
 For-hire trips are expected to remain the same because gag are typically harvested with other reef fish (including other groupers).
 Therefore, although size limit changes could be expected to change the catch composition for recreational anglers on for-hire trips, the number of for-hire trips is expected to remain unaffected.
+Should this assumption not hold and anglers choose to cancel or refrain from booking trips because either the gag season is closed or they have a lower probability of harvesting a gag, this could result in a loss in producer surplus; however, given the high uncertainty associated with changes in effort, it is not possible to quantify this potential loss.
 It is also noted that the decision tool used to estimate changes in consumer surplus to the recreational sector does not account for potential changes in the quality of recreational trips due to size limit modifications.